Gabriel-Andrade36/Gabriel-Andrade36/README.md

 </div>
 <hr>

-- Working as a Fullstack developer intern at <a href ="https://www.linkedin.com/company/fitinstitutodetecnologia/" target="_blank" rel="external" style=text-decoration:none>FIT</a> from <a href  ="https://www.linkedin.com/company/flexintl/" target="_blank" rel="external" style=text-decoration:none> Flextronics </a>
+- Working as Fullstack developer intern at <a href ="https://www.linkedin.com/company/fitinstitutodetecnologia/" target="_blank" rel="external" style=text-decoration:none>FIT</a> from <a href  ="https://www.linkedin.com/company/flexintl/" target="_blank" rel="external" style=text-decoration:none> Flextronics </a>

-- At the moment I have some knowledge with and/or I'm studying:
+- At moment I'm developing some knowledge with:
   - <abbr title="Currently studying at 'Curso em vídeo' online course"> HTML/CSS </abrr>
   - <abrr title="Studying by myself, and soon I'll take a course about it"> TypeScript/JavaScript </abrr>
-  - <abrr title="Currently learning while I'm doing my portfolio">Angular</abrr>
   - <abrr title="Currently studying at 'Curso em vídeo' online course and at college">Java/POO</abbr>
   - <abrr title="I did an introductory online course at 'Digital Inovvation One' and I keep  practicing and learning by myself">Git and Github</abbr>  😆
   - <abrr title="I did a online course about it at Unieducar and I have contact with scrum and kanban at my job">Project management/agile methodology

+ - Working(while I learn) with:
+    - Node.js
+    - Typescript
+    - Firestore
+    - Cloud Functions
+    - Unit tests with Jest
+    - React.js
+    - MQTT Protocol

 Now I'm focusing on learn about web development!